-To protect the red wolf from extinction, the U.S. Fish and Wildlife Service extirpated the red wolf in the wild in 1980 and established an ex situ breeding program with plans to restore the species to a portion of its former range.
+To protect the red wolf from extinction, the U.S. Fish and Wildlife Service removed the remaining red wolves from the wild in 1980 and used them to establish a breeding program with the objective of restoring the species to a portion of its former range.
 Only 14 individuals would reproduce to become the founding ancestors of all red wolves existing today.
 With very small populations, survival can be affected by genetic drift (random loss of allele frequency) and inbreeding depression.
 Currently, gene diversity in the captive red wolf population is approximately 89.65% of the founder population (N = 14), and there is little evidence of inbreeding depression.
-The successful captive red wolf breeding program is a result of the cooperation of Point Defiance Zoo and Aquarium, the development of an American Association of Zoos and Aquariums SSP program, and the participation of numerous SSP-affiliated zoos and nature centers.
-Consequently, captive breeding has become a foundation of the success of the red wolf recovery program.
-Researchers and other science-based partners have provided data and information necessary to make management decisions that support restoration actions to ensure sound conservation approaches to recovering the red wolf.

 SSP programs focus on animals that are in danger of extinction in the wild, these captive breeding programs may be their only chance to survive; these programs also help maintain healthy and genetically diverse animal populations within the zoo community.
 SSP programs significantly contribute to field conservation efforts, species recovery, veterinary care for wildlife disease issues, and establishment of assurance populations.
 There are currently more than 300 SSP Programs, each managed by their corresponding Taxon Advisory Groups, within AZA.
 For each species, a comprehensive population Studbook and a Breeding and Transfer Plan are developed which identifies population management goals and recommendations to ensure the sustainability of a healthy, genetically diverse, and demographically varied AZA population.